 The University provides catch-up classes, which are free of charge for all the students who missed classes due to respectful reasons (illnesses).
-Catch-up classes are also available for students leaving for mandatory military service.
+As a support for students who face tuition related financial problems, the Office of the General Counsel concludes installment payment plan contracts.